 Arts & Culture

 With various museums and exhibits, Los Angeles is full of inspiring art and diverse cultural experiences.
 In fact, Los Angeles has more museums and theatres than any other city in the U.S., making it the perfect place to be immersed in arts and culture.
 Los Angeles is home to more than 105 museums, 225 theaters, 55 magnificent structures by the world’s top architects and 16 of the world’s most beautiful gardens.
 It also boasts more than 1,500 theatrical productions annually.
 Several of these iconic institutions celebrated milestones last year, including the 30th Anniversary of LA Opera.
 The city also has one of the premier contemporary art museums in the world, the Broad, located in Downtown L.A., and also one of the largest collections of cars in the nation at the Peterson Automotive Museum.

 Los Angeles is home to some of the most dynamic dining experiences a destination can offer.
 From quaint to red-carpet dishes, from celebrity chefs and top-rated cuisine to short order legends and bar-stool gourmet, the possibilities are endless in L.A.
 Each region of L.A. offers a variety of dining options that appeal to any palette and price point.
 L.A. is so diverse, it’s possible to dine around the world without ever leaving the city.

 Visitors can also participate in dineLA Restaurant Week, held every winter and summer.
 It's the largest restaurant week in the country, serving 400-plus restaurants.
 The 12 consecutive-day, non-ticketed dining event, showcases Los Angeles as a premier dining destination and highlights the diversity of culinary experiences L.A. offers.
-In January 2016, dineLA generated 13,651 seated reservations and will be donating $13,651 to the Midnight Mission charity organization.
-The summer dineLA Restaurant Week will run July.

 Los Angeles has inspired “California-cool” fashion trends all over the world.
 From the high fashion shops on Rodeo Drive to the chic boutiques of the beach cities, Los Angeles offers shopping for every style.
 Top shopping enclaves include Rodeo Drive, the Fashion District in Downtown L.A., The Grove, Beverly Center, Hollywood & Highland, Americana at Brand in Glendale, Westfield Century City, Robertson Boulevard, Melrose Avenue, The Citadel Outlets, Third Street Promenade and Santa Monica Place.
 Throughout L.A., visitors will find eclectic shopping neighborhoods, museum gift shops and several outlets for bargain shoppers.